-Exceptions for High Blood Pressure, High Cholesterol & Diabetes
+Exceptions for High Blood Pressure, High Cholesterol, and Diabetes

-High blood pressure, high cholesterol and diabetes (type 1&2) will not be considered a pre-existing condition as long as they have not been hospitalized for the condition in the past 12 months and able to control through medication or diet.
+High blood pressure, high cholesterol, and diabetes (types 1 and 2) will not be considered pre-existing conditions as long as the member has not been hospitalized for the condition in the past 12 months and is able to control it through medication and/or diet.

-Zion Health recognizes that every situation is different.
-Zion Health reserves the right to make exceptions for certain medical conditions on a case by case basis provided it serves to benefit the membership as a whole.
+Zion Health recognizes that each member’s situation is different.
+Zion Health reserves the right to make exceptions for certain medical conditions on a case-by-case basis.
+Zion Health makes decisions in service to the community as a whole.

 LIMITATIONS ON SHARING